vegh1010/Toy-Robot-Simulator/README.md

     2) run the build. ie: ./build <file path optional>
     3) done.
 The toy robot will move based on the commands provided in the text file or from console input.

+    Note: board size can be modified by changing the values in board.json.
+The program will try to read the data from board.json and used it if the json file and data defined is valid.
+Default value is 5 x 5.

 Code Structure Design:
     1) For this project, 3 packages have been created.
         - generic contains any generic functions to support toy robot simulator